swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 **NOTE**: Make sure you have configured the AWS CLI credentials (Refer to section V.a for AWS CLI configure commands).

-7. Run the AWS CLI command to list all the S3 buckets associated with the account in the region configured with **aws configure** commands
+7. Run the AWS CLI command to list all the S3 buckets associated with the account in the region configured with **aws configure**.

 ```bash
 aws s3 ls